-The Company entered into a series of agreements with United Microelectronics Corporation, a corporation formed under the laws of the Republic of China ("UMC"), in September 1995 pursuant to which the Company has agreed to join UMC and several other companies to form a separate Taiwanese company for the purpose of building and operating an advanced semiconductor manufacturing facility in Taiwan, Republic of China.
-Under the terms of the agreements, the Company will invest \$60 million, payable in three installments over the next two and one-half years, for a 10% equity interest in the corporation and the right to receive a percentage of the facility's wafer production at market prices.
-UMC has committed to supply the Company with sub-micron wafers beginning in the first calendar quarter of 1996 and continuing with phased increases for several years, until such capacity is available from the new facility.
+The Company entered into a series of agreements with United Microelectronics Corporation, a corporation formed under the laws of the Republic of China ("UMC"), in September 1995 pursuant to which the Company has agreed to join UMC and several other fabless semiconductor companies to form a separate Taiwanese Company for the purpose of building and operating an advanced semiconductor manufacturing facility in Taiwan, Republic of China.
+The new company is United Integrated Circuits Corporation ("UICC").
+Under the terms of the agreements, the Company will invest approximately \$60 million payable in three installments over the next two and one-half years, for a 10% equity interest in UICC and the right to receive a portion of the facility's wafer production at market prices.
+In January 1996, the Company paid to UICC approximately \$13.7 million as the first installment due under these agreements.
+UMC has also committed to supply the Company with sub-micron wafers beginning in the first quarter of calendar 1996 and continuing with phased increases for several years, until such capacity is available from UICC.

 The Company is exposed to certain asserted and unasserted potential claims.
-Patent and other proprietary rights infringement claims are common in the semiconductor industry and the Company has received a letter from a semiconductor manufacturer stating that it believes a number of its patents, related to product packaging, cover certain products sold by the Company.
-While this manufacturer has offered to license certain of such patents to the Company, there can be no assurance that, on this or any other claim which may be made against the Company, that the Company could obtain a license on terms or under conditions that would be favorable to the Company.
+Patent and other proprietary rights infringement claims are common in the semiconductor industry and the Company has received a letter from a semiconductor manufacturer stating that it believes certain patents held by it cover products sold by the Company.
+While this manufacturer has offered to license certain of such patents to the Company, there can be no assurance that, on this or any other claim which may be made against the Company, the Company could obtain a license on terms or under conditions that would be favorable to the Company.
 Management believes that the disposition of these claims will not have a material adverse effect on the Company's financial position or results of operations.